Annual Pay Calculator

 What is the difference between gross pay and net pay?

-Gross pay is your total earnings before any deductions — the number on your offer letter and W-2.
+Gross pay is your total earnings before any deductions, the number on your offer letter and W-2.
 Net pay (take-home pay) is what reaches your bank account after federal income tax, Social Security (6.2%), Medicare (1.45%), state income tax, and any pre-tax deductions like 401(k) or health insurance are subtracted.
 For most US workers in 2026, total withholdings represent 18% to 35% of gross pay.
 See our gross pay vs net pay guide for a full breakdown.

 What is FICA tax and how much is it in 2026?

 FICA (Federal Insurance Contributions Act) covers two payroll taxes: Social Security at 6.2% on wages up to $184,500 (the 2026 wage base per the SSA), and Medicare at 1.45% on all wages with no cap.
 High earners above $200,000 (single filers) pay an additional 0.9% Additional Medicare Tax.
 Your employer matches your contribution.
-Self-employed workers pay both halves — 15.3% total — as self-employment tax.
+Self-employed workers pay both halves, 15.3% total, as self-employment tax.
 Learn more in our FICA tax guide.

 What are the 2026 federal income tax brackets?

 The 2026 federal income tax rates are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 The standard deduction is $16,100 for single filers and $32,200 for married filing jointly (per IRS Revenue Procedure 2025-28).
-Only taxable income above the standard deduction is subject to federal tax — a single filer earning $52,000 has taxable income of $35,900 after the deduction.
+Only taxable income above the standard deduction is subject to federal tax.
+A single filer earning $52,000 has taxable income of $35,900 after the deduction.
 Use our federal income tax calculator for an exact estimate, or read the full 2026 federal tax brackets guide.

 How much of my paycheck goes to taxes?

 Total withholdings depend on your income, filing status, and state.
-As a general guide for single filers in 2026: at $40,000 gross, expect roughly 18–22% total withholdings.
-At $60,000, roughly 22–26%.
-At $80,000, roughly 24–29%.
-At $100,000, roughly 27–34%.
-Workers in no-income-tax states like Texas or Florida keep 3–8% more than workers in high-tax states like California or New York at the same salary.
+As a general guide for single filers in 2026: at $40,000 gross, expect roughly 18% to 22% total withholdings.
+At $60,000, roughly 22% to 26%.
+At $80,000, roughly 24% to 29%.
+At $100,000, roughly 27% to 34%.
+Workers in no-income-tax states like Texas or Florida keep 3% to 8% more than workers in high-tax states like California or New York at the same salary.
 Use our take-home pay calculator for a precise figure based on your state.

 Is $25 an hour a good salary in 2026?